-Multi-vitamins are the often our first choice when buying a health supplement.
-But are they worth buying and taking?
+Multi-vitamins are the often our first choice when buying a health supplement, but are they worth it?

 3 mistakes to consider: